bcat1023/drowsy/README.md

+# Phasing Notification
+## Starting soon, this repo will be phased out in favor for [Nook Alley](https://github.com/bcat1023/Nook-Alley)

 # Welcome to thedrowsy.com
 ### A online portfolio
 ##### Open soruce technology creates better software for everyone, better yet it's free.
 That's why this repo is open sourced